 · Do not use your stove/oven or do laundry on very hot days.

 · Eat small, light meals.

 · Never leave children or pets in cars.
 Read more about pet safety here.

 · If you choose to swim or recreate in a local river or lake, be sure to wear a personal flotation device and take other safety precautions.
 More info on Red Cross page.

 To allow people to better prepare for upcoming heat events, the National Weather Service has developed a HeatRisk forecast.
 The HeatRisk forecast gives a quick view of heat risk potential over the upcoming seven days.
 The color-coded chart provides health guidance similar to the air quality index chart we all became familiar with during last year’s wildfires.

-The CDC has helpful information on their website, including signs and symptoms of heat-related illness, posters, fact sheets and other resources.
+The CDC has helpful information on their website, including signs, symptoms and treatment of heat-related illness.